 Fighting Churn with Data is the title of an upcoming book by Carl Gold, Chief Data Scientist at Zuora (NYSE: ZUO), about how to use data science techniques to reduce churn in subscription services.
 The hard copy book will be published in early 2020.

-I will be presenting a session on Fighting Churn With Data at the Subscription Show in Boston on November 4th!
-I hope I see you there!
+I will be presenting a session on Fighting Churn With Data at the following conferences:

 Early Access Edition is Here!

 The Early Access Edition of the book is now available!

 The only early access edition is currently only the first two chapters (kind of like a beta), but more chapters will be coming out very soon…

 The video of my Data Council SF Talk is now on YouTube!

 Fight Churn With Data is Now Open Source on Github!
 Check out the code… https://github.com/carl24k/fight-churn